brycecoder37/CWE-Database/README.md

 >###  Please read the directions [**here**](https://github.com/brycecoder37/CWE-Database/blob/main/View-Instructions.md) for importing and viewing our Neo4j database.

 The next part of this project will be linking the Neo4j database to STIG, a tool developed by INL.
-Our goal to achieve this is to convert our Neo4j database into a JSON file whose syntax can be changed slightly so that it may be a valid input for STIX.
-From there, we should be able to simply input the STIX bundle(s) into STIG.
+Our goal to achieve this is to convert our Neo4j database into readable JSON  by STIX.
+From there, we should be able to create and input STIX bundles into STIG.

 ---